bonitasoft/bonita-doc/md/workspaces-and-repositories.md

 A local repository is a directory within your workspace.
 You can use local repositories to organize your work efficiently, for example by separating processes that do not interact.

-A team repository is a shared repository on a Subversion (SVN) server that is used by the team collaborating on developing a process.
+A team repository is a shared repository on a Subversion (SVN) or Git server that is used by the team collaborating on developing a process.
-A shared repository has typical code management features: locks, synchronization, versioning.
+A shared repository has typical code management features: locks (SVN only), synchronization, versioning.
-Your workspace contains your local copy of the shared repository, which is synchronized with the shared repository on the SVN server.
+Your workspace contains your local copy of the shared repository, which is synchronized with the shared repository on the SVN or Git server.
-Note that the values of the process configurations (such as parameters) will not be synchronized on the remote SVN, to allow each Studio to have its own configuration.
+Note that the values of the process configurations (such as parameters) will not be synchronized on the remote repository, to allow each Studio to have its own configuration.

 ### Switch workspace